7 Things You Must Never Ask AI to Do in Crypto Trading

 AI will happily design 100x perpetual strategies for you — candle analysis, entry/exit logic, stop-loss and take-profit levels.
 Looks professional.
 But the liquidation window on 100x is 0.5%–1%, and at that scale: (a) its latency (1–3 seconds) is enough to liquidate; (b) one hallucination is enough to liquidate; (c) it has no answer for extreme liquidity events (a sudden exchange outage, for instance).

-Real failure case: in May 2025 a user had ChatGPT design a 100x ETH perpetual strategy — "long the 1-minute breakout off the open in chop."
-Backtest looked beautiful: +400% annualized.
-Live: liquidated in 4 days — because the backtest didn't include "open-bar order-book is thin, you slip 1.5%."
+Common pitfall example: someone has ChatGPT design a high-leverage ETH perpetual strategy — "long the 1-minute breakout off the open in chop."
+The backtest looks beautiful, with an eye-popping annualized number, but live it liquidates within days — because the backtest didn't include real friction like "open-bar order-book is thin, you slip noticeably."
 AI didn't know live vs backtest could diverge that much.

 The alternative: 100x strategies should not be designed by AI at all — they belong on professional quant platforms (Hummingbot / Freqtrade / your own low-latency system).
 If you insist on AI assistance, cap leverage at 3x–5x.
 That's the band where AI response time and slippage tolerance actually work.